 Binding and Hoche's polemic was furiously debated across Germany.
 One strident critic of the Binding and Hoche position was Ewald Meltzer, the director of an asylum in Saxony, who held that many of his charges did indeed have the ability to enjoy life inasmuch as their disabilities would allow.
 In an attempt to support his belief, Meltzer surveyed the parents of his patients to ascertain their perceptions of disability and euthanasia.
 To Meltzer's astonishment, the survey results showed a widely held contradiction among the parents that although they had strong emotional ties to their children, they simultaneously expressed, with varying degrees of qualification, a "positive" attitude toward killing them.
 In fact, only a handful of respondents completely rejected all notions of euthanasia ( Proctor, 1988).
 The results of this survey were a harbinger of future public and official perceptions and actions toward people with disabilities.
 Meltzer's survey was later used as a major rationale for the killing of thousands of people with disabilities under the National Socialists, whose long-held social perceptions of difference coupled with official state prejudice delineated a series of genocidal markers that doomed significant numbers of people with disabilities during the Nazi era.

-The parallels to today's "death panel" debates are startling..
+The parallels to today's "death panel", abortion, and euthanasia debates are startling..
 Here's part of an August, 2014, report by Tony Lee, writing for Breitbart.com under the title Feds May Reimburse Medicare 'End-of-Life Discussions' After Mocking Palin's 'Death Panels'

 On August 7, 2009, Palin injected "death panels" into the Obamacare debate: